maxhully/maxhully.net/content/hello_gptbot.md

 are from the author in the social graph.
 If you follow someone directly, you see their posts clearly.
 But posts from users that _they_ follow are partially corrupted with random characters.
-Posts from the users that _those users_ follow are even more corupted, and so on...
+Posts from the users that _those users_ follow are even more corrupted, and so on...

 So far, the only users on the site are me and a bunch of bot accounts I made that post lines from Shakespeare plays.
 This started out as a way to get test data on the site, but turned into a commentary on the Dead Internet theory.

-The other day I checked the site's access logs and noticed that while I don't have many users, **I do have some lurkers!** Namely, I saw GPTBot, the Amazon support bot, and GoogleBot all scraping the site for LLM training data.
-These User-Agents now haunt the entire web, and are surely familiar to all readers with a website.
+The other day I checked the site's access logs and noticed that **while I don't have many users, I do have some lurkers!** Namely: I saw GPTBot, the Amazon support bot, and GoogleBot all scraping the site for LLM training data.

 GPTBot was the most attentive member of this audience of bots.
 It crawled the entire site and read each and every post.
 But... **since GPTBot wasn't logged in, the posts it